home-assistant/home-assistant.io/source/_docs/configuration/securing.markdown

 &#9744; For remote access to the UI, use a [VPN](http://www.pivpn.io/), [Tor](/docs/ecosystem/tor/), or an [SSH tunnel](/blog/2017/11/02/secure-shell-tunnel/)
 &#9744; For remote access for components, use a [TLS/SSL](/docs/ecosystem/certificates/lets_encrypt/) certificate

-## {% linkable_title All installs %}

-Regardless of whether you plan on only accessing Home Assistant from inside your network or not, you **must**:

-- Keep your [secrets](/topics/secrets/) safe (but do remember to back them up)
-- Protect your web interface [with a password](/getting-started/basic/#password-protecting-the-web-interface)
-- If you're manually installing Home Assistant don't run Home Assistant as root – consider the Principle of Least Privilege
-- Keep your system regularly updated

 ### {% linkable_title You should %}

 As well as the above we advise that you consider the following to improve security:

-- For systems that use SSH set `PermitRootLogin no` in your sshd config (usually `/etc/ssh/sshd_config`) and to use SSH keys for authentication instead of passwords
+- For systems that use SSH set `PermitRootLogin no` in your sshd config (usually `/etc/ssh/sshd_config`) and to use SSH keys for authentication instead of passwords.
+This is particularly important if you enable remote access to your SSH services.
 - Lock down the host following good practice guidance, for example:
   * [Securing Debian Manual](https://www.debian.org/doc/manuals/securing-debian-howto/index.en.html) (this also applies to Raspbian)
   * [Red Hat Enterprise Linux 7 Security Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/pdf/Security_Guide/Red_Hat_Enterprise_Linux-7-Security_Guide-en-US.pdf), [CIS Red Hat Enterprise Linux 7 Benchmark](https://benchmarks.cisecurity.org/tools2/linux/CIS_Red_Hat_Enterprise_Linux_7_Benchmark_v1.0.0.pdf)